theseion/liblimbo/README.md

-see the READEM packaged with the source: https://github.com/theseion/liblimbo/blob/master/limbo/README
+see the README packaged with the source: https://github.com/theseion/liblimbo/blob/master/limbo/README